THE MEANING OF HUMAN-COMPUTER INTERACTION

 believe it was fake before it was reported by Reuters on April 30, 2021 (not

-disciplines beyond technical logicalities becomes then visible in questions of
+technical logicalities becomes then visible in questions of life and death.

-life and death.
-Logical minds who entrust powerful logical tools to
+Logical minds who entrust powerful logical tools to simple-minded or credulous,

 Information Systems and Technology, which recalls my earlier reference to